dcbaker/cython/docs/src/tutorial/pure.rst

 C types
 ^^^^^^^

-There are numerous types built into the Cython module.
+There are numerous types built into the Cython0 module.
 It provides all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``longlong`` as well as their unsigned versions ``uchar``, ``ushort``, ``uint``, ``ulong``, ``ulonglong``.
 The special ``bint`` type is used for C boolean values and